ghi-electronics/Documentation/software/tinyclr/tutorials/power-management.md

 # Power Management
 ---
 TinyCLR OS currently supports the Sleep and Shutdown power saving modes.
-In sleep mode, any GPIO interrupt can be used to wake a board, but in Shutdown mode, only the WKUP pin can wake up the board.
+In sleep mode, any GPIO interrupt can be used to wake the board, but in Shutdown mode, only the WKUP pin can wake up the board.
+You can also program the device to wake up after a specified time.

-Another way to wakeup the board is, we can set up special time, instead of using GPIO interrupt or WKUP pin.

 ## Sleep
 In this mode the system goes to sleep to save power and wakes up and resumes processing when the assigned interrupt is received.
 Any GPIO interrupt can be used to wake from Sleep.
 The following example runs on both the SC20100 and SCM20260D Dev boards and uses the LDR button to wake up.